EvoMesh: Adaptive Physical Simulation with Hierarchical Graph Evolutions: Introduction

 \section{Introduction}

 Simulating physical systems with deep neural networks has achieved remarkable success due to their efficiency compared with traditional numerical solvers.
-Graph Neural Networks (GNNs) have been validated as a powerful tool for mesh-based physical scenarios, such as fluids and rigid collisions~\citep{wu2020comprehensive}.
-The primary mechanism driving the GNN-based models is message passing~\citep{sanchez2020learning,pfaff2021learning, allen2023graph}.
-In this process, time-varying physical quantities are encoded within the mesh structure at each time step, enabling each node to update its features by aggregating information broadcast from neighboring nodes.
-These existing methods generally rely on local message passing, which limits their ability to propagate influence over long distances.
-A common solution involves using multi-scale graph structures to facilitate direct information shortcuts between distant nodes~\citep{lino2022multi, cao2023efficient, yu2024learning, han2022predicting, fortunato2022multiscale}.
+Graph Neural Networks (GNNs) have been validated as a powerful tool for mesh-based simulation, such as for fluids and rigid collisions~\citep{wu2020comprehensive}.
+The primary mechanism driving the GNN-based models is message passing, where time-varying physical quantities are encoded within the mesh structure and are temporally updated by aggregating information broadcast from neighboring nodes~\citep{sanchez2020learning,pfaff2021learning, allen2023graph}.
+Existing methods generally rely on repeated local message passing to propagate influence over long distances, which becomes extremely costly for large-scale mesh graphs.
+A common solution involves using multi-scale graph structures to create direct information shortcuts between distant nodes.~\citep{lino2022multi, cao2023efficient, yu2024learning, han2022predicting, fortunato2022multiscale}.

-However, as illustrated in Table~\ref{tab:intro_table}, these approaches typically depend on heuristic methods to create coarser message passing structures using predefined graphs~\citep{cao2023efficient, yu2024learning} or downsample the nodes based on spatial proximity~\citep{lino2022multi}.
-These hierarchies are preprocessed in one pass before training.
-This results in fixed graph hierarchies over the entire physical sequence that do not account for the diverse range of physical contexts; while in practical systems like turbulence, despite identical boundary conditions, even minor changes in initial conditions can lead to significant differences in subsequent dynamics.
-Moreover, the spatial correlations in a physical process can evolve over time, making static GNN hierarchies insufficient for accommodating the time-varying node interactions.
+However, as shown in Table~\ref{tab:intro_table}, previous methods commonly rely on heuristic node selection to create predefined (data-independent) coarser message passing graphs~\citep{cao2023efficient, yu2024learning}.
+These predefined graphs limit the model's adaptation ability in two key ways.
+First, the fixed graph hierarchies, applied to the entire input sequence, do not account for the variety of physical contexts.
+In practical systems like turbulence, even with identical boundary conditions, small changes in initial conditions can lead to significant differences in subsequent dynamics.
+Second, since the spatial correlations in a physical process can evolve over time, static graph hierarchies are insufficient for capturing the time-varying node interactions.